platformsh/platformsh-docs/sites/friday/src/get-started/here/local/tethered.md

 ## 1. Start your local Server

-Please use the official path to start your local server locally.
+Use the official path to start your local server locally.

 ## 2. Create the tethered connection